MicrosoftDocs/dynamics-365-ai/ai-docs/sales/conversation-intelligence-seller-details.md

 ---
-title: "Work with call intelligence feature | MicrosoftDocs"
+title: "Work with call intelligence feature (Sales Insights) | MicrosoftDocs"
 description: "View insights and analyze the performers of sellers during calls with customer to improve sales and generate revenue." ms.date: 04/09/2020 ms.custom: